jjiayu/jjiayu/README.md

 I am Jiayi Wang.

-😄 I received my PhD degree in robotics 🤖 from The University of Edinburgh and I am currently working as a Research Scientist at Beijing Institute for General Artificial Intelligence (BIGAI).
+😄 I obtained my PhD degree in robotics 🤖 from The University of Edinburgh and I am currently working as a Research Scientist at Beijing Institute for General Artificial Intelligence (BIGAI).

 🔭 My research focuses on humanoid robots and multi-contact motion planning and control, including applications such as uneven-terrain locomotion and loco-manipulation.